camwebb/klinikDB/doc/rpi_install.md

 ## Installing the OS

 The LAMP stack behind KlinikDB could be installed on any OS.
-The Raspberry Pi is usually installed with Noobs or Raspian, Debian derivatives.
+The Raspberry Pi is usually installed with Noobs or Raspbian, Debian derivatives.
 However in the following Arch Linux is used, due to its smaller size, and the greater familiarity of the developer with Arch.
 The following details are for the installation of ArchLinuxARM on a